Novi Stars

-Novi Stars were an American line of fashion dolls released by MGA Entertainment in 2012.
-It revolved around a set of alien girls who land on Earth and want to be like humans.
-At the end of 2013, MGA Entertainment announced that no new Novi Stars will be produced, making it obvious that the line itself has been discontinued.
-However, the last line of Novi Stars were released in fall of 2014, before the line was officially discontinued.
+Novi Stars was an American line of fashion dolls released by MGA Entertainment in 2012.
+It revolved around a set of alien girls who landed on Earth and wanted to be like humans.
+At the end of 2013, it was announced that no new Novi Stars would be produced.
+However, the last line of Novi Stars was released in fall of 2014, before the line was officially discontinued.

+History

+Novi Stars was announced in July 2012 by MGA Entertainment deeming the dolls 'cosmic themed' and were to be shelved in the same month.
+Their popularity was extended through the use of releasing webisodes, showing how the main line of dolls adjusted to life on Earth.
+The webisodes released from 30 August-27 December 2012.
+Similar to Bratzilliaz and Monster High webisodes, these webisodes consisted of simple plots in short-time frames.
+A month after the reveal of the dolls, a live-action music-video was released of actresses playing the main line of dolls.
+In December 2012, Novi Stars was given special promotion at the Nickelodeon SlimeFest in Australia, where makeup was done for kids and headbands were handed out to attendance.

+Novi Stars was a short-lived success, ranking as a Walmart top toy only months before cancellation.
+The last line of dolls arrived on shelves in 2014.

 Dolls

-The dolls are highly stylised with large heads and small torsos.
-They have inset eyes, and fairly little articulation.
-Each doll has a special feature that is promoted on their box, and has a bio which reveals the details about the character.
-Each doll comes with a pet (excluding Nita Light, who comes with an energy pod) and a glow-in-the-dark doll stand.
-The handle from the box can become a hair band for the owner.
+The dolls were highly stylized with large heads and small torsos.
+They had inset eyes and fairly little articulation.
+Each doll had a special feature that was promoted on their box, and had a bio which revealed the details about the character.
+Each doll came with a pet (excluding Nita Light, who came with an energy pod) and a glow-in-the-dark doll stand.
+The handle from the box could become a hair band for the owner.

-Most of the dolls have hair rooted in their head, with the exception of Mae Tallick, Sila Clops, Cici Thru, and Gail Lexi.
-Cici Thru and Gail Lexi's wigs come off to change wigs.
-Mae Tallick and Sila Clop's wigs come off to access their battery packs.
-Alie Lectric, Mae Tallick, Sila Clops, and Ina Ferna require batteries.
+Most of the dolls had hair rooted in their head, with the exception of Mae Tallick, Sila Clops, Cici Thru, and Gail Lexi.
+The Cici Thru and Gail Lexi dolls utilized wigs.
+Mae Tallick and Sila Clop's wigs came off to access their battery packs.
+Alie Lectric, Mae Tallick, Sila Clops, and Ina Ferna required batteries.